A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 When comparing withdrawal frequency, the gap between payouts matters.
 Take Profit Trader has no minimum profitable days requirement between withdrawals.
 Tradeify requires 5 profitable trading days between each withdrawal — at 20 trading days per month, that works out to roughly 4 payouts per month.

-Take Profit Trader requires clearing a buffer zone before your first payout — you must earn above your starting balance plus the drawdown amount before any withdrawal is allowed. has no buffer requirement, meaning payouts are available from day one.
+Take Profit Trader requires clearing a buffer zone before your first payout — you must earn above your starting balance plus the drawdown amount before any withdrawal is allowed.
+Tradeify has no buffer requirement, meaning payouts are available from day one.

 Only 5 min trading days · EOD trailing (intraday profits safe)